HIGHWAY 37 REDESIGN

 The need for redesigning the highway is apparent; however the redesign must protect the values and services that the surrounding natural and agricultural landscapes provide.
 Significant public investments have already been made along SR 37 to protect and restore wetlands and connected habitats, increase climate resilience and protect infrastructure, including SR 37.
 Continued investment in long-term resilience now will pay enormous dividends for future generations.

 Sonoma Land Trust and the California State Coastal Conservancy, along with North Bay wetland managers, ecological restoration practitioners and other stakeholders, formed the State Route 37−Baylands Group to represent the interests of the wetlands during the redesign.
 Sonoma Land Trust and the State Route 37−Baylands Group are working closely and cooperatively with the Metropolitan Transportation Commission and Caltrans on this effort.
 We are committed to ensuring that the redesign is in line with and advances the ecological restoration and conservation goals for the San Pablo Baylands.

-The State Route 37−Baylands Group prepared a white paper to provide recommendations to the highway redesign.
+The State Route 37−Baylands Group prepared a white paper in 2017 to provide recommendations to the highway redesign.
 Read it here.